History of the Association

 Charles Goddard who was made a Life member in 2000 served on the Committee for a total of fourteen years during the period 1975 to 2003 and held twenty-five posts.

-Nigel Maltby, a Local Umpire, who was made a Life member in 2000 has served on the Committee for thirty-eight years from 1985 to date and has held seventy-eight posts including eleven as Chairman and twenty-one as General Secretary.
+Nigel Maltby, a Local Umpire, who was made a Life member in 2000 served on the Committee for 39 years from 1985 to 2024 and held a total 81 posts including eleven as Chairman and 22 as General Secretary.

-Peter Bradley who was made a Life Member in 2003 has served on the Committee for a total of twenty-five years during the period 1972 to date and held thirty-three posts including eight as General Secretary and four as President.
+Peter Bradley who was made a Life Member in 2003 has served on the Committee for a total of twenty-six years during the period 1972 to date and held thirty-four posts including eight as General Secretary and five as President.

 Linda Davis who was made a Life Member in 2003 served on the Committee for a total of fifteen years during the period 1975 to 2014 and held twenty posts.